MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-revoscaler-decision-forest.md

 	  ArrDel15   FALSE TRUE class.error
 	     FALSE 8147274    0           0
 	     TRUE  2037941    0           1

+One problem with this model is that it predicts all flights to be on time.
+As we iterate over this model, we'll remove this limitation.

 Looking at the fitted object’s forest component, we see that a number of the fitted trees do not split at all: